andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 }
 ```

 Based on what we have learned so far, what does this code do?
-We don't have to understand each bit of code, but in essence:
+We don't have to understand each bit, but in essence:

 1. A call to myAsyncFunction returns a new promise object.
 2. The executor function, as we have discussed, has two arguments, resolve and reject.